Skip to main content

 IFBs, also known as competitive sealed bids (2 CFR, Part 200.320(b)(1)), is a formal method of procurement in which bids are publicly solicited through an invitation and a firm fixed-price contract (lump sum or unit price) is awarded to the responsible bidder whose bid conforms with all the material terms and conditions of the invitation and is the lowest in price.
 Note with this procurement method, negotiation of price or terms is not permitted.
 While evaluation criteria can be included in IFBs, the criteria are not weighted and are posed as requirements to determine if vendors are responsive and responsible.
 SFAs seeking proposals from meal vendors or for food products should use the IFB method of procurement.

-The SFA must retain all bid documentation for the term of the contract plus extensions and three additional school years, or until the next review by the CDE.
+The SFA must retain all bid documentation for the term of the contract plus extensions and three additional school years, or until the next review by the California Department of Education (CDE).

 Preparing and issuing an RFP or IFB includes the following steps: